NEW Resource for people working with older adults at risk of hunger

 Specifically, the demonstration project waives the recertification interview requirement, makes use of data matches to reduce the amount of client-provided verification, and extends the certification period to 36 months.
 ESAP demonstration projects also often make use of a simplified two-page application.

 End Hunger Durham has convened several organizations concerned about senior hunger to learn more about ESAP and advocate for the NC Dept. of Health and Human Services, which submitted a waiver request to the USDA Food and Nutrition Service (FNS) in June 2019.
+It was accepted and the program will hopefully roll out in 2021.

 Screen and Intervene: Addressing Food Insecurity Among Older Adults